Browse our guides or talk to our team.

 These symbols represent items in the physical model above such as fields, tables, types and keys.
 These are the building blocks of the database itself.

 To illustrate the relationships involved, notational lines are drawn.
 The original and most common method is called Crow's Feet.
+Crow's foot symbols are quick notations that show how many pieces of data exist within the relationship.
 However, a number of different notation formats has evolved for a variety of processes.
-They include UML, Barker Notation and Information Engineering.
+They include UML, Barker Notation, and Information Engineering.

 Let's look at some examples of real-world applications using entity-relationship diagrams including: